Child care assistance for single mothers

 A few businesses may allow you to bring your child to work once in a while.
 A better option is the handful of companies that offer reduced-rate or free childcare to their employees.
 For example, outdoor clothing and gear company Patagonia was recently recognized by President Obama for helping employees with childcare and maternity/paternity leave.

-Some government offices, like the GSA, have daycares available onsite for their employees’ children.1
+Some government offices, like the GSA, have daycares available onsite for their employees’ children.[1.
+Child Care Services - GSA.gov]

 Military Moms get Childcare Assistance

-All branches of the service refer parents to Child Care Aware.2 The Department of Defense always subsidizes part of the cost of child care on base, and usually helps pay for care off the base, if needed.
+All branches of the service refer parents to Child Care Aware.[2.
+Serving the Families Who Serve Our Country] The Department of Defense always subsidizes part of the cost of child care on base, and usually helps pay for care off the base, if needed.

 It’s Fun to Stay at the YMCA